El Diablo (Machine Gun Kelly song)

 "el Diablo" (English: The Devil) is a song by American rapper Machine Gun Kelly.
 It was released as a single from his fourth studio album Hotel Diablo on May 31, 2019, for streaming and digital download by Bad Boy and Interscope.
-The song was written by Machine Gun Kelly and produced by Nils and Ronny J, who produced Kelly's diss track "Rap Devil".
+The song was written by Machine Gun Kelly and produced by Nils and Ronny J.

 Background

 "El Diablo" is the second single from Kelly's fourth album, Hotel Diablo.
 The length of the song is two minutes and sixteen seconds, which Kelly purposefully made short, as 216 is the area code of Kelly's hometown, Cleveland, Ohio.
 In the song, Kelly expresses how he "changed the way rappers rock out" when performing, as he introduced it, and other rappers took that style whilst he never got the credit.
-He also mentions how people hate him just by his appearance, possibly because of the excessive amount of tattoos he has, in which he laughs and retaliates the words - "you motherf***ers can't be serious".
+He also mentions how people hate him just by his appearance, possibly because of the excessive amount of tattoos he has, in which he laughs and retaliates the words - "you motherfuckers can't be serious".